18F/join.tts.gsa.gov/pages/positions/visual-designer.md

 - Developing authoritative papers/reports; developing and leading adoption of government-wide standards for digital services, leading to their adoption across citizen and business-facing government services;
 - Demonstrating thought leadership and contributing best practices in a variety of technologies and principles.

-## Evaluations
-We will use a method called Category Rating to assess your application.

-**Here’s how it will work:**

-You will be scored based on a review of your application materials, measuring your possession of each of the following competencies:

-- **Visual identity design:** The ability to create and maintain a consistent, recognizable, and meaningful visual language.
-- **Design systems:** The ability to create a collection of reusable, combinable components that adhere to a set of standards that define a consistent user experience.
-- **Design methods:** The ability to design interactive digital products, systems, and services.
-- **Teamwork & collaboration:** The ability to work cooperatively with others to accomplish objectives and build inclusive and mutually-beneficial partnerships.
-- **TTS Core Values Alignment:** The ability to work with integrity, transparency and resiliency in civic minded or high impact environment.

-If found to be eligible and at least minimally qualified for the position, your score will be used to place you in a category (Best Qualified, Well Qualified, or Qualified).

-If your resume does not support your possession of the competencies listed above, we may lower your score, which could place you in a lower category.

-Within each category, veterans will receive selection priority over non-veterans if supported by appropriate documentation.

-## Qualifications

-To qualify, you must have one year of specialized experience equivalent to the GS-14 in the federal service.
-Specialized experience is:
-- Visual identity or brand design, as well as **at least three** of the following user-centered design research activities: mood boards, style tiles, prototyping, co-design or participatory design workshops, brand audits or interface inventories, competitor analysis, design principles, discovery research, ethnography, field studies, observational research, or stakeholder interviews.
-- Planning, wireframing, refining, and launching user-centered visual systems for digital products and services.
-- Experience with agile, lean or other iterative product development approaches (i.e. design sprints, scrum, and kanban).
-- Collaboration with developers, product managers, clients or other non-designers to achieve organizational objectives as well as design goals.
-- Leading design process on products or leading teams of designers.
-- Mentoring, coaching, or training clients, partners, or team members in any user-centered design practice.

-And experience with **at least one** of the following:

-- **Communications design**, which could include the following activities and tools: content modeling, content strategy, visual storytelling, user-centered content writing.
-- **Front end design**, which could include the following activities and tools: HTML/CSS prototypes, front end frameworks, accessibility best practices, optimizing digital metrics (such as page performance, semantic code, page weight, or code reusability).
-- **Interaction design**, which could include the following activities and tools: wireframes, high-fidelity or low-fidelity mockups, prototyping with paper, software (such as Axure, Balsamiq, Invision, or Powerpoint), HTML, flows or other logical diagrams, and storyboards.
-- **Service design**, which could include the following activities and tools: Developing service quality metrics, service blueprints, journey maps, co-creation workshop, and experience prototyping.

-Qualification determinations cannot be made when resumes do not include the required information, so failure to provide this information may result in disqualification.

 For each job on your resume, provide:
 - the exact dates you held each job (from month/year to month/year or “present”)